Holger's

 void log(Object origin, Level level, String message, Object... parameters)

-void log(Object origin, Level level, String message, Throwable thrown, Object... parameters)
+void log(Object origin, Level level, Throwable thrown, String message, Object... parameters)

 void log(Object origin, String message, Object... parameters)